solita/solita.github.com/_posts/2020-04-07-trying-out-julia.md

 Few forewords.
 I have never tried Julia programming language before but I've read couple of headlines about it.
 The main motivations to me are

-* Julia seems to be gaining some momentum in the programming community.
+* Julia seems to be gaining some momentum in the programming and especially data science community.
 * Even as Julia is dynamically typed it has some static typing going on by enabling the coder to declare a type if he or she wants to.
 This is akin of Python's type annotation though it seems a little but more powerful.
 There is a long documentation about this at [docs.julialang.org/en/v1/manual/types/](https://docs.julialang.org/en/v1/manual/types/).
 One very positive thing I read there is that you can only sub type abstract types not concrete ones, as a Spring framework user this warms my mind a lot ;) !
 * The benchmarks seems to indicate it's much faster than the main competition Python.
 This is due the fact the language is compiled to native code using LLVM.
 * You can utilize Python packages.